SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/office365/message_trace.md

 ## Debug

 If your user cannot access the MessageTrace API, please visit the [Azure Sign-in Logs dashboard](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/SignIns) and use the `Add filters` button to filter on the username.
-You can then click on an authentication event to learn about the issue and use the `Launch the Sign-in Diagnostic.` button to go further.
+You can then choose an authentication event to learn about the issue and use the `Launch the Sign-in Diagnostic.` button to go further.